geohackweek/jupyterlab-info/README.md

 ##### Can I do this with Docker

 Instead of installing miniconda and creating a new conda environment, you can use a Docker image that has everything pre-installed.
-This is helpful for running the hub in a different Cloud-provider region.
+This is helpful for running the hub in a different Cloud provider region.
 See https://cloud.docker.com/u/scottyhq/repository/docker/scottyhq/geohackweek2019

 `docker pull scottyhq/geohackweek2019:2019-08-01`